aws/karpenter-provider-aws/website/content/en/preview/concepts/disruption.md

 Duration allows compound durations with minutes and hours values such as `10h5m` or `30m` or `160h`.
 Since cron syntax does not accept denominations smaller than minutes, users can only define minutes or hours.

 {{% alert title="Note" color="primary" %}}
-Duration and Schedule can only be defined together.
+Duration and Schedule must be defined together.
 When omitted, the budget is always active.
-When defined, the schedule determines when a budget is active, and the duration determines how long from that point the budget is active.
+When defined, the schedule determines a starting point where the budget will begin being enforced, and the duration determines how long from that starting point the budget will be enforced.
 {{% /alert %}}

 ### Pod-Level Controls